 How to Open a Sweep Account

-If you choose a brokerage or robo advisor that offers a sweep account, make sure you understand how it works.
+If you choose a brokerage or robo-advisor that offers a sweep account, make sure you understand how it works.
 Specifically, ask about:

-- When automatic transfers are triggered
+- When you trigger automatic transfers

 - What fees you’ll pay, if any, to maintain a sweep account

 Sweep accounts, whether they’re offered by banks or brokerages, can help you get more bang for your buck when you have money that’s just sitting idle.
 The key is finding an account that matches your needs and financial goals.
-So be sure to compare what’s available from banks, online brokerages and robo advisors when choosing a sweep account option.
+So be sure to compare what’s available from banks, online brokerages and robo-advisors when choosing a sweep account option.

 Tips for Investing